houssamWaked/Urlshortener/README.md

 - **Bugs and Issues**: Provides a link for users to report bugs or issues.
 - **Author**: Information about the author with a link to the GitHub profile.

-This structure provides all the necessary information for someone to understand, install, and use the URL shortener project.
-Let me know if you want to add or modify anything!
+This structure provides all the necessary information for someone to understand.